Yurie Nabeya

-Yurie Nabeya (鍋谷 友理枝, Nabeya Yurie) is a Japanese volleyball player.
+Yurie Nabeya (鍋谷 友理枝, Nabeya Yurie) is a Japanese former volleyball player.
 She played in the 2016 Summer Olympics.

 Life

 She is part of the Japan women's national volleyball team.
 She participated at the 2015 FIVB Volleyball World Grand Prix, and the 2017 FIVB Volleyball World Grand Prix.

 On club level she played for Toyota Auto Body Queenseis in 2023.